 - Identify gaps between the grantees’ activities and the goals of the initiative.

-- Measure the program’s outputs, outcomes, and resultant impacts.
+- Measure the program’s outputs, outcomes, and impacts.

-- This project also includes 5 additional reports.
-A summary report for each of the 4 funded grant programs and a comprehensive evaluation report on the CAAI are scheduled for release in December 2015.
+- Five additional reports: Summary report for each of the four funded grant programs and comprehensive evaluation report on CAAI (December 2015)